 - Type of gas being measured. - Expected dewpoint. - Nominal pressure (consider back pressure). - Nominal temperature. - Nominal flow rate though the analyzer. - Flow diagram or description of system, showing items and their materials of construction.
-Include materials of filer elements, regulator diaphragms, and valve seats. - Possible contaminants (particulates, liquids, oil, glycol, cleaning solutions, etc.). - Are the pipes and analyzer purged before measuring?
+Include materials of filter elements, regulator diaphragms, and valve seats. - Possible contaminants (particulates, liquids, oil, glycol, cleaning solutions, etc.). - Are the pipes and analyzer purged before measuring?
 How long?
 Flow rate?
-With the same gas that will be measured? - If other equipment was used to verify the dewpoint, what is the equipment (include model number)?
+With the same gas that will be measured? - Are the pipe/tubing connections/fittings leak tested? - If using quick disconnect on inlet, be aware that some female disconnects do not seal as tightly as others. - If other equipment was used to verify the dewpoint, what is the equipment (include model number)?
 What is its specified measuring range?
 When was it last calibrated/certified? - If using bottled gas for reference: Manufacturer?
 Content and accuracy markings?
 What is the pressure in the bottle at time of comparison?
 What is the ambient temperature where the bottle is stored?
 What are the materials of construction of the pressure regulator, especially the diaphragm?